 For this reason, some manufacturers sell inert canisters.

-- Asp Products Key Defender Pepper Spray Baton Keychain Shop Now
+- ASP Products Key Defender Pepper Spray Baton Keychain

 Stun Guns – Best Self Defense Weapon for Women